TheMisinformationGame/MisinformationGame/docs/Home.md

 {:#example-results}

-If you would like to view an example of the results that can be gathered when using the Misinformation Game, the results of a user experience study are available from
+If you would like to view an example of the results that can be gathered when using The Misinformation Game, the results of a user experience study are available from
 [the example results page](/link/ExampleResults).